sparkfun/SparkFun_RTK_mosaic-X5/docs/ntrip_server.md

 Creating a New Reservation for your base station is really easy.
 Simply follow [the instructions](http://rtk2go.com/sample-page/new-reservation/)...

-At SparkFun, we use **MountPt** names like **bldr_dwntwn2** , **bldr_dwntwn3** , **bldr_SparkFun1** - bldr is short for Boulder.
-Choose a name which is short, easy to remember and - we suggest - includes clues about who you are or where your server is.
+At SparkFun, we use **MountPt** names like **`bldr_dwntwn2`** , **`bldr_dwntwn3`** , **`bldr_SparkFun1`** - bldr is short for Boulder.
+Choose a name that is short, easy to remember and - we suggest - includes clues about who you are or where your server is.
 You can see the full list of all active bases at [rtk2go.com:2101](http://www.rtk2go.com:2101/).

-The mosaic-X5 is a high end receiver so be sure to select **NTRIP Rev2** as the protocol and provide a login user name.
-IBAN - the banking network - provide a handy list of [three-letter country codes](https://www.iban.com/country-codes).
+The mosaic-X5 is a high-end receiver so be sure to select **NTRIP Rev2** as the protocol and provide a login user name.
+IBAN - the banking network - provides a handy list of [three-letter country codes](https://www.iban.com/country-codes).

 The registration process typically takes under 8 hours to complete, somewhat longer on weekends.
-Once your mount point has been set up, RTK2go wil send you a nice email confirming the mount point (**mountPt**) name, password and other details (Country, Country Code etc..).
+Once your mount point has been setup, RTK2go will send you a nice email confirming the mount point (**mountPt**) name, password and other details (Country, Country Code etc..).
 Make a note of those details, as we need to enter them into the mosaic-X5 NTRIP Server configuration.

 <figure markdown>
 [![RTK 2 Go Confirmation Email](./assets/img/hookup_guide/NTRIP_server_0.png){ width="400" }](./assets/img/hookup_guide/NTRIP_server_0.png "Click to enlarge")